mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 This avoids accumulating imports that are no longer needed as the code is modified.

-An alias for a package name can be defined with `import alias "pkgName"`.
+An alternate name for a package name can be defined with `import altName "pkgName"`.
-Note that the alias name is not surrounded by quotes, but the package name is.
+Note that the alternate name is not surrounded by quotes, but the package name is.
-When an alias is defined, exported names in the package are referenced with `alias.ExportedName`.
+When an alternate name is defined, exported names in the package must be referenced with `altName.ExportedName`.

 Circular imports where an import triggers the import of the current package are treated as errors.

 ### Package Initialization